- Written by Dr.Mehmet Demircioglu

 If you are flying soon after surgery and develop worrying symptoms, do not hide them because the ticket is booked.
 The newer guidance on recovery concerns after flying home from a hair transplant explains why travel anxiety should be separated from real warning signs.

-Keep your operation date, medication list, clinic contact, and hair transplant aftercare sheet available during travel.
+Keep your operation date, medication list, clinic contact, and hair transplant recovery instructions sheet available during travel.
 If another doctor needs to order imaging, those details help them understand the timing without guessing.

 What should you send before booking a routine scan?